April 22, 2021 • Sam Grabel

 Meanwhile, physical documents from the past are on display at countless museums.
 Now is the time to recognize where your organization’s digital black hole might be and implement a plan to retain and even create current history in a meaningful and lasting way.

 Creating a comprehensive corporate archives can seem like a daunting task.
 A lot of skilled labor goes into surveying, organizing and creating a digital catalog of archival assets.
-Although a professional archival program may necessitate a significant upfront investment, it can pay substantial dividends.
+Although a professional archival program may require a significant upfront investment, it can pay substantial dividends.

 We have defined the purpose and role of archives, how to support the investment, and how to build and maintain archives, as well as trends for the future of corporate archives.
 Contact us to find out how History Factory’s archival services can help your organization achieve its business goals.